Tengo Razones para Seguir

-Tengo Razones para Seguir (I have reasons to keep on going) is the twelfth studio album by Argentine rock band Vox Dei.
+Tengo Razones para Seguir (I have reasons to keep on going) is the eleventh studio album by Argentine rock band Vox Dei.
 It represents the second album recorded after the return in 1986, to commemorate the 20th anniversary of Vox Dei.

 It was the first Vox Dei studio album in ten years, and the first with the third line-up (Soulé, Quiroga, Basoalto), since Gata de Noche in 1978.

 Contains several unreleased tracks with a sound influenced by the 1980s music.

 After the presentations, Ricardo Soulé left the band once again in 1989 and moved to Spain, partly due to economic situation in Argentina.